multiscale/muscle3/docs/source/tutorial.rst

 port.

 The message that we receive contains several bits of information.
-Here, we are interested in the ``data`` attribute, which we assume to be an array of floats containing our initial state, which we'll call ``U``.
-We'll initialise our simulation time to the time at which that state is valid, which is contained in the ``timestamp`` attribute.
+Here, we are interested in the ``data`` attribute, which we assume to be a grid of floats containing our initial state, which we'll call ``U``.
+The ``msg.data`` attribute holds an object of type :class:`libmuscle.Grid`, which holds a read-only NumPy array and optionally a list of index names.
+Here, we take the array and make a copy of it for ``U``, so that we can modify ``U`` in our upcoming state update.
+Without calling ``.copy()``, ``U`` would end up pointing to the same read-only array, and we'd get an error message if we tried to modify it.

+Finally, we'll initialise our simulation time to the time at which that state is valid, which is contained in the ``timestamp`` attribute.
 This is a double-precision float containing the number of simulated (not wall-clock) seconds since the whole simulation started.

 The state update loop
 ---------------------